Baggage Shipping to Portugal

 Send My Bag can collect your golf clubs, heavy luggage or bulky items straight from your home and deliver them to your destination ready for you to use straight away.
 You will no longer have the hassle of carting your heavy equipment around the airport, having to pay a huge excess baggage fee or having to arrange special transfers.

-It's not just vacationers who need to get their possessions to Portugal.
+It's not just holidaymakers who need to get their possessions to Portugal.
 Many students choose Portugal as their place of study, either for their full course or for just a term as part of a scheme like Erasmus.
 Or students might decide to spend their third year abroad teaching English in a Portuguese school.
 Students will need to send several bags of their possessions to Portugal in order to set up home abroad.
 This allows them to bring with them many more of their things than if they only brought what they could check into the plane's hold (which could work out very expensive).

 Ways of Shipping to Portugal

-If you are going on vacation or moving to Portugal and need to bring several items with you, you should make yourself aware of the various options available for shipping to Portugal.
+If you are going on holiday or moving to Portugal and need to bring several items with you, you should make yourself aware of the various options available for shipping to Portugal.
 Some options will be better for you than others.
 You can choose between several different options for international shipping to Portugal.
 Here are some of them below:

 Send Luggage to Portugal

 You can send your luggage and boxes to Portugal with Send My Bag.
-If you are taking a short vacation in Portugal, if you are working there for a summer, or are moving there permanently, you can save yourself a lot of stress and hassle by sending your possessions with Send My Bag.
+If you are taking a short holiday in Portugal, if you are working there for a summer, or are moving there permanently, you can save yourself a lot of stress and hassle by sending your possessions with Send My Bag.
 This means you can bring with you lots of your beloved possessions to make Portugal feel a bit more like home.
 Your possessions will be looked after for you, allowing you to get on with exploring your new surroundings or enjoying a spot of sunbathing, or a round of golf.
-Send My Bag has numerous international routes, with a great-value flat rate for each route up to a massive 66 lbs.
-This means that you can bring all your favorite things with you to help you set up home abroad.
+Send My Bag has numerous international routes, with a great-value flat rate for each route up to a massive 30 kg.
+This means that you can bring all your favourite things with you to help you set up home abroad.
 To learn more about sending luggage to Portugal, visit our ‘How it works’ page, or our ‘FAQs’.

 send golf clubs to Portugal

-Portugal is a very popular destination for golf vacations.
+Portugal is a very popular destination for golf holidays.
 The country has many great golf courses, such as Monte Rei, Oitavos Dunes and Troia.
 You can send your golf clubs to Portugal with Send My Bag.
 This means you will avoid any oversized baggage fees from your airline, and it will be much easier to travel to Portugal without dragging large golf bags behind you.
 It is great to be able to play golf using your own golf clubs, rather than renting some, so consider sending your golf clubs with Send My Bag.
 Make sure you find out how to send golf clubs with Send My Bag, including how to safely package your items

 send your bike to Portugal